asyncrom/knowtilus/README.md

 The app is made using flutter and GETX for easier widget state management.

-When the project reach beta, the app will be published for free in the Playstore, in F-Droid, and as a static web-app.
+When the project reaches beta, the app will be published for free in the Playstore, in F-Droid, and as a static web-app.

 When the app is fully ready, the goal is also to publish it in the App Store and Playstore at a low price.